Aymen-haddaji-hub/thentic_app/README.md

 * The idea is to create a command line tool that will help you create, mint, transfer, and manage NFTs on the Ethereum blockchain (Ropsten testnet for now).
 * The NFTs utitlity for this project is to be used as a unique identifier or passport for vehicles or cars.
+* users should pay the service fee to benefit from the NFTs utility.

 ## Installation